benkasminbullock/kvg/cmd/README.md

 * __renumber.go__ provides a utility which reformats and renumbers the files provided on the command line.
 This is used by the Emacs editing mode.

+* __skip.go__ is an attempt at computing the SKIP kanji code from the KanjiVG information.
+This uses a file skip.json which is taken from Kanjidic.

+* __typeshift.go__ is a tool for moving the stroke type values around en-masse.